kellm-fit/kellm-fit.github.io/_pages/home.md

   <li><b>Group Discussion : </b>Participants will engage in a group discussion to share challenges and potential solutions in implementing KELLMs in their own projects.
 This collaborative session will provide valuable insights and foster knowledge exchange among participants.</li>
  </ul>
  <p>
    For questions about the tutorial, please contact workshop organizers via <a href="kellm@googlegroups.com">kellm@googlegroups.com</a>.
+All the materials are available on <a href="https://github.com/kellm-fit/ISWC_tutorial">github</a>.

   </p>
   </div>